Save big with bundled curriculum!

 • If your students are more mature, Rap Genius has an incredible glossary of literary devices in hip-hop songs.
 Hip-hop and rap are rich sources for exploring the artful use of language.
 Given the explicit nature of many songs within these genres, you will want to be sure that your classroom environment is a suitable place to share this resource.

-Using Poetic Devices in Songs to Teach Poetry
+Using Figurative Language in Songs to Teach Poetry

 If you’re a fan of teaching poetry, I hope this blog post has inspired a few new lesson plans and activities for your classroom.
-If you’re not – I hope studying poetic devices in songs converts you!
+If you’re not – I hope studying figurative language in songs converts you!
 It is sure to hook even your most reluctant learners and help make poetry a little more relevant to their lives.

 Share it: